Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Receive a list of the API services and usage costs in Units*
+*List of classification services and usage cost in Units per classification (default is 1=ONE Unit).
+Some API endpoints (ex.
+Corridor) combine multiple classifiers.*

 > The above command returns JSON structured like this: